Xalp/AnimeMusicGeneration/README.md

 ## Description

-* Piano_transcription_inference.ipynb: Translate normal .wav music to .mid MIDI Music.
+* piano_transcription_inference.ipynb: Translate normal .wav music to .mid MIDI Music.
 * music-generation-lstm-comic.ipynb: Provide training code and reuse pre-trained model to generate new music.
+* comic.zip: Training set
 * ./saves_comic/model200.h5: pre-trained model.
 * ./saves_comic/symb_comic.npy: Contains all the possible notes.
 * ./saves_comic/X_seeds_comic.npy: Contains random beginning of the music, used by the model as it needs some initial notes to continue with.